Why Trust This Analysis

 Did New York pass tort reform in 2026?

 Yes.
 On May 27, 2026, Governor Hochul announced auto-insurance/tort reforms as part of the FY27 Enacted Budget.
-The final law (S9008-C / A10008-C, Part EE) amends Insurance Law §§5102 and 5104, amends CPLR §1411, and repeals CPLR §1602(6).
-It eliminates the 90/180 serious-injury category, changes jury sequencing to fault-first, adds a mostly-at-fault bar for Article 51 motor-vehicle personal-injury actions, creates a narrow $100,000 non-economic damages cap for specified at-fault bad actors, and removes the motor-vehicle exception to Article 16’s several-liability limitation.
+The final law (S9008-C / A10008-C, Part EE) amends Insurance Law §§5102 and 5104 and amends CPLR §1411.
+It eliminates the 90/180 serious-injury category, changes jury sequencing to fault-first, adds a mostly-at-fault bar for Article 51 motor-vehicle personal-injury actions, and creates a narrow $100,000 non-economic damages cap for specified at-fault bad actors.
+The widely reported joint-and-several change did not pass.

 Is New York still a pure comparative negligence state?